economistgame/OptimClassifier/examples/index.md

   3  LOG.LM 1.1473270       1.0       0.5961     0.4038 0.0000000
   </code></pre>

-  We can see the results in the table for 3 transformation of response variable
+  <p>We can see the results in the table for 3 transformation of response variable</p>
   <table>
  <thead>
   <tr>